How to Start a Blog from Scratch and Make Money (6 Steps)

 You can use this guide for blogging business purposes, but you can also use it if you just want to know how to set up a blog for fun or for a hobby of yours.

 But don’t worry, we will take it step-by-step.
-If you follow this guide, you’ll have your own blog setup in 30 minutes or so.
+If you follow this guide, you’ll have your blog set up in 30 minutes or so.

 Also, to get the most out of it, simply open a new tab in your browser, so you can easily switch between the two when setting up your new blog.